-Many things happened over the next few days, including: Rich having to go to hospital, the Police calling our house to make sure that I had not hurt him! – All stories that are in my book, all things that I am sure a lot of people will recognise, including realising that a lot of people you thought you knew you never knew at all!
+Many things happened over the next few days, including: Danny having to go to hospital, and the Police calling our house to make sure that I had not hurt him! – All stories that are in my book, all things that I am sure a lot of people will recognise: including realising that a lot of people you thought you knew you never knew at all!

-Neither Rich or I had returned to work after Rich had come home, we were both just shell shocked at where we were and neither of us could think straight, let alone work.
+Neither Danny or I had returned to work after he had come home; we were both just shell shocked at where we were and neither of us could think straight, let alone work.

-Despite changing Rich’s mobile phone ‘She’ then made contact with us by bombarding our home with phone calls morning, noon and night.
-We knew when it was ‘Her’ because if I answered there would be silence and then the phone would go dead, Rich was too frightened to answer the phone, he just seemed terrified of ‘her’.
-So Tom and his friends started to answer the phone and if ‘she’ asked to speak to Rich Tom would hurl abuse at her; because he had been hurt as much as I had and I knew he one of the biggist things that was hurting him was that he had watced me be almost destroyed.
+Despite changing Danny’s mobile phone ‘She’ then made contact with us by bombarding our home with phone calls morning, noon and night.
+We knew when it was ‘Her’ because if I answered there would be silence and then the phone would go dead; Danny was too frightened to answer the phone, he just seemed terrified of ‘her’.
+So Ethan and his friends started to answer the phone and if ‘she’ asked to speak to Danny Ethan would hurl abuse at her; because he had been hurt as much as I had, and I knew that one of the biggist things that was hurting him was that he had watched me be almost destroyed.

 The mess we weave in situations such as this; with so many people that are affected; and none of us realise just how much.

-After two days of constant bombardment, culminating in a phone call from her teenage child asking to speak to Rich, we knew that we had to change our home number to an ex-directory number.
-Just another thing in our lives that we were going to have to change because of what Rich had done!
+After two days of constant bombardment, culminating in a phone call from her teenage child asking to speak to Danny, we knew that we had to change our home number to an ex-directory number.
+Just another thing in our lives that we were going to have to change because of what Danny had done!

-Rich was different, more confident in how attractive he was; after all why wouldn’t he be he’d had two people who wanted him, and one was making it much clearer than the other that ‘She’ wanted him around.
+Danny was different: more confident in how attractive he was; after all why wouldn’t he be he’d had two people who wanted him, and one was making it much clearer than the other that ‘She’ wanted him around.

-The toilets had a bank of mirrors across one wall and I will always remember coming out of the cubicle and catching sight a woman in the mirrors; she looked like me, but was a much thinner version, and she had clearly been crying a lot recently.
-My eyes brimmed with tears as I looked at her, I was full of sadness for her, that she had come to this, and she seemed to be looking at me as if to say “Are you going to stay with that idiot outside?”
+The toilets had a bank of mirrors across one wall and I will always remember coming out of the cubicle and catching sight of a woman in the mirrors: she looked like me, but was a much thinner version, and she had clearly been crying a lot recently.
+My eyes brimmed with tears as I looked at her, I was full of sadness for her: that she had come to this; and she seemed to be looking at me as if to say “Are you going to stay with that idiot outside?”